 Molokini Snorkeling (2026): Best Time, Depths, and Conditions

-Molokini snorkeling is Maui’s iconic boat-only crater experience—best known for clear water, coral reef scenery, and a sheltered inner crescent that often feels calmer than open-ocean areas.
+Molokini snorkeling is Maui’s iconic boat-only crater experience, known for clear water, reef fish, coral scenery, and a sheltered inner crescent that is often best visited on a calm morning tour.

 Want the crater “place facts” (geology, seabirds, protected status, mooring rules, and the full visitor rules)?
 Read our Molokini Crater Visitor Guide.